michellieo/eJPT/Enumeration CTF 1.md

   Now we can try to access the FTP server and get the third flag
     <img width="1888" height="680" alt="Screenshot 2025-09-14 at 1 32 47 PM" src="https://github.com/user-attachments/assets/1b2c5914-bbc0-45bf-b26a-8881f30978a4" />

+  Fourth flag contains the following clue: This is a warning meant to deter unauthorized users from logging in.